hrtsv/TempMan/README.md

   postgres_data:
 ```

-4. Deploy the stack in Dockge.
+4. Click on "Create Stack" or the equivalent button in Dockge to deploy the stack.

+5. Dockge will pull the necessary images, build the app container, and start the services.

-5. Once the deployment is complete, you can access the application by opening a web browser and navigating to:
+6. Once the deployment is complete, you can access the application by opening a web browser and navigating to:

    http://your-server-ip:5000

    Replace `your-server-ip` with the IP address or hostname of the server running Dockge.

-## Features

-- Flask backend with JWT authentication
-- React frontend
-- IPMI and NVIDIA SMI data monitoring
-- Containerized for easy deployment
-- PostgreSQL database integration

-## Prerequisites

-- Dockge installed and running on your system

 ## Troubleshooting